 The block for the social media icons has also been improved.
 With the new WordPress 5.7 version, you can also add buttons for Patreon, Telegram and TikTok.
 You can also now set the size of the icons more easily.

-In addition to the larger changes to the button, cover, and social icon blocks, there are also smaller changes in the Gutenberg editor.
-These concern, for example, a font size option that has been added to the code and list blocks.
-Plus the semi-transparent background for the "spacer" block described above.
+In addition to the major changes to the Button, Cover and Social Icons blocks, there are also minor changes.
+These concern, for example, a font size option added to the Code and List blocks.
+Or the already mentioned semi-transparent background at the "Spacer" block.

 For block variants, there is a more practical conversion option in WordPress 5.7.
 Moreover, it is now possible to insert blocks and block templates into the editor via a drag-and-drop function.
 The Gutenberg editor is thus extended by a few variants, which should simplify working in the editor and with the individual blocks.

 There will be no new default theme in WordPress 5.7.
 This is not surprising and a new theme wasn't really to be expected.
 The new standard theme Twenty Twenty-One was first released in December 2020 with WordPress 5.6 and is "included" in WordPress 5.7 too.

 Prior to release, the update was Release Candidate of WordPress 5.7 status.
 This means that final testing was underway to find any incompatibilities or bugs.

 WordPress 5.7 was finally released on March 9, 2021.
 Don't forget, there will be three more major updates this year: WordPress 5.8 will follow in June 2021, WordPress 5.9 in September 2021 and the jump to WordPress 6.0 will be in December 2021.
 This is still under discussion, however.

 WordPress 5.7: Outlook and conclusion